michalklim/redux-normalized-state-example/README.md

-# Venture Devs Task
+# Redux normalized state example

+This application is example of normalized state in Redux.

 Simple to do app with some extra functionality:
+- Normalized state
-- localStorage support
+- LocalStorage support
-- somewhat responsive
+- Somewhat responsive
-- archived todos view
+- Archived todos view
 - Fuzzy search

+## Motivation

+I wanted to try out state normalization.
+This app is directly based on Dan Abramov Redux tutorial posted on egghead.io part [Redux: Normalizing the State Shape](https://egghead.io/lessons/javascript-redux-normalizing-the-state-shape)

+Also it serves as complementary example to presentation on [ReactUp #9](https://www.facebook.com/events/2222378571125684) I gave about state normalization.
+You can find [presentation](https://github.com/michalklim/redux-normalized-state-example/blob/redux-normalized-state-presentation.pdf) in this repo and also video from it is coming in a short time

+## Usage

 [![generator-create-redux-app](https://img.shields.io/badge/built%20with-generator--create--redux--app-brightgreen.svg)](https://github.com/jonidelv/generator-create-redux-app)